JianzhouSu/SpectrumAnalyzer/README.md

 Analysis only:

 1. Run "@analyzer/analyzer.m"
-2. Select folder in pop-up massage box
+2. Select measurement result folder in pop-up massage box
 3. Analysis will start and results will be saved.

 ## Development setup